ExpediaDotCom/EchoX3/README.md

 * Serializable readOnly(String name, Serializable key, Serializable request)

 Of course, all the appropriate bulk flavors of these calls are available in the complete API.
 The API will also include other utility entry points known to be useful in such systems.

+##A simple session
+The first call made by the client is to the Factory, to obtain an instance of the client.
+By passing true or false as the single parameter (isLocal), the object return will either be local or remote.
+Both object implement exactly the same interface and will behave identically.

+##Connect: Local mode
+Calls to conectoBlobCache and connectToObjectCache will actually create the BlobCache or the ObjectCache on the local machine, in the application’s heap.

+##Connect: Remote mode
+The “connect*” family of calls cause the client to connect to a director on the system.
+Any director will do.
+The remote server is queried for the list of servers responsible for the name supplied (Steps 1 and 2 in Figure 12).
+Unbeknownst to the client, this is the list of servers in the cluster containing the named BlobCache or ObjectCache, on which the clients will be able to talk to the servers.

+Internally, the client library establishes a connection to each server/director and builds a load balancing sequence.

+In local mode, other calls are simply passed to the local server.
+The discussion below applies only to the remote mode.